 As Credit Karma has expanded its mission to help members make financial progress, the Credit Karma app has expanded personalized tools and features as well.
 The app empowers you to stay on top of your overall financial picture by checking your free credit scores — but that’s not all.
-Now you can also file your state and federal tax returns with Credit Karma Tax®, stash away cash with Credit Karma Savings and more.
+You can stash away cash with Credit Karma Money™ Save and more.

 In this article, we’ll cover how to download the Credit Karma app on your iOS or Android device.
 Then we’ll take a deep dive into the features that set the app apart from Credit Karma’s desktop or mobile website.
 Spoiler alert: In general, we think using the app is the best way to get the most out of Credit Karma’s tools and features.

 - How to download the Credit Karma app on iOS and Android

 - Features unique to the Credit Karma app

 - Personalized products and tools in the Credit Karma app

 How to download the Credit Karma app

 The Credit Karma app is free to download, but you’ll have to sign up as a member before you can use it.
 Signing up for Credit Karma is free and doesn’t require any kind of credit card or payment information.
 Signing up and downloading the app won’t have any impact on your credit, and Credit Karma takes security seriously.

 Once you’re a member, you can download the Credit Karma mobile app on a compatible device.
 We’ll get into compatibility requirements for iOS and Android devices below, but now’s a good time to mention that the Credit Karma app isn’t currently compatible with Windows phones, tablets and some large-resolution phones.

 How to get the Credit Karma app for iOS